 - Choose clothes that you don’t have to pull over your head (like button-up shirts).

 - Sleep on your back and avoid resting or putting pressure on your ears.

 Risks / Benefits

-What are the complications and side effects from an otoplasty (ear reshaping)?
+What are the side effects of otoplasty surgery?

 Recovery and Outlook

 Full otoplasty recovery usually takes between six and eight weeks.
 But you’ll probably notice visual improvements in two to three weeks.
 Keep in mind that healing times vary from person to person.

 Will I need follow-up appointments after my otoplasty?

 Yes, your surgeon will want to check on you and make sure your ears are healing well.
 They’ll likely schedule your first follow-up about one week after your otoplasty surgery.
 At this point, they’ll remove your dressing (bandages).